 The Model 1894 was the first sporting gun to pass the 1,000,000 mark.
 The millionth 94 was presented in 1927 to President Calvin Coolidge.
 Subsequent benchmark Model 94 rifles were presented to Presidents Harry Truman (1948) and Dwight Eisenhower (1953).
 Serial number 2.5 million was assembled in 1961.

-Please note that PGW does not manufacture stocks for special or commemorative issues of the Winchester Model 1894 due to the medallion insert cuts.
-Our standard stock may be adapted for use in these rifles, without the medallion adaptation; order a Late 94.
 We do not manufacture the shorter forearms for the Trapper model, nor do we offer stocks or forearms for the special .22 caliber 1894.